amberyli/DVizGroup3/README.md

 Here only host the projects codes of Yue and Hanxiang.

-Qia is using flourish, here is the [link1](https://public.flourish.studio/visualisation/6146011/), [link2](https://public.flourish.studio/visualisation/6183281/)
+Qia is using flourish, go to [link1](https://public.flourish.studio/visualisation/6146011/), [link2](https://public.flourish.studio/visualisation/6183281/)

 For Boti's project, please go to [his github](https://github.com/botivegh/fire-brigade-map)